slatedocs/slate/source/includes/_projects.md

 Projects are used to group your [Sites](#sites).
 <aside class="info">Authentication is not included in the examples, see [Authentication](#authentication)</aside>

 ## Get
-Lists all projects of your account.
+Lists all or one projects of your account.

+For both requests the response looks identical.
+Except when request a specific project it will just list the one project.

 ```php
 <?php